wrongkindofdoctor/mdtf_test_data/README.md

 Package to work with test input datasets for MDTF Diagnostics

 ## Overview
 This package is designed to coarsen NetCDF files for generating test datasets and produce synthetic datasets on-the-fly that can be used for testing the MDTF Diagnostics package.

 ## Requirements
 * xarray
 * xESMF
 * numpy
 * cftime
+* envyaml

 ## Getting the code
 ```